AstunTechnology/geonetwork-utility-scripts/README.md

 Scripts for bulk updates of geonetwork based on supplied csv files.
 Currently includes the following update options:

 * Update URL
+* Update Sharing Permissions

+CAUTION: Work in progress, with absolutely no error handling yet!

 ## INSTALLATION